SciML/Catalyst.jl/README.md

 - The [Catalyst.jl API](http://docs.sciml.ai/Catalyst/stable/api/catalyst_api) provides functionality
  for extending networks, building networks programmatically, and for composing multiple networks together.
-- Generated systems can be simulated using any [DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/) [ODE/SDE/jump solver](@ref ref), and can be used within `EnsembleProblem`s for carrying out [parallelized parameter sweeps and statistical sampling](@ref ref).
+- Generated models can be simulated using any [DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/) [ODE/SDE/jump solver](@ref ref), and can be used within `EnsembleProblem`s for carrying out [parallelized parameter sweeps and statistical sampling](@ref ref).
 Plot recipes